 So, with appropriate us and in normal therapeutic doses herbs are safe, with minimal risk.
 However, all plants may produce allergic reactions in some people.
 So, caution is necessary when using herbal medicine for children, during pregnancy or while breastfeeding.
 Older people or critically ill people should also take extra care.

 Some herbs are known to interact with certain medications.
+These adverse events are generally due to additive or inhibiting the conventional drug.
 A medical herbalist is aware of potential interactions between herbs and medicines.
 If you are taking conventional medication it is important to seek advice from a medical herbalist.
 They can advise about using herbal remedies alongside your medicine from the doctor.